Scabies: Society and culture

 The International Alliance for the Control of Scabies was started in 2012, and brings together over 150 researchers, clinicians, and public-health experts from more than 15 countries.
 It has managed to bring the global health implications of scabies to the attention of the World Health Organization (WHO).
 Consequently, the WHO has included scabies on its official list of neglected tropical diseases and other neglected conditions.

 Research

 Moxidectin is being evaluated as a treatment for scabies.
 It is established in veterinary medicine to treat a range of parasites, including sarcoptic mange.
 Its advantage over ivermectin is its longer half-life in humans, thus the potential duration of action.

-Tea tree oil (TTO) exhibits scabicidal action in a laboratory setting.